ethhub-io/ethhub/other/ethereum-fundraising-event.md

 * Ability to return funds to donators if funding goal is not reached within 30 days.
 * Ability to unlock funds for project if funding goal is reached within 30 days.

+### Logistics

+Still need to work on who can own each part of the process:

+* Creation and ownership of the website
+* Selection of the teams up for receiving funds
+* Creation of the smart contract
+* Auditing of the smart contract
+* Publicity and marketing